Table of Contents

 Signs and Symptoms of Endometrial Hyperplasia

-Abnormal uterine bleeding is the most common reported sign.
+Abnormal uterine bleeding is the most commonly reported sign.

 Additional symptoms may include:

-- Menorrhagia: increased blood loss greater than 80 mls or bleeding longer than eight days.
+- Menorrhagia: increased blood loss greater than 80 ml or bleeding that lasts longer than 8 days.

 - Menometrorrhagia: increased irregular bleeding (thought of as a mix of menorrhagia and metrorrhagia)